mmde-lab/webpage/web/docs/about-e.md

 # About Us

 ## Location
-Hara Lab.
+Hara Lab,
 <br>
-Department of Multimedia Engineering
+Department of Multimedia Engineering,
 <br>
 Graduate School of Information Science and Technology, Osaka University

-## Inquiry / Address (Send by post here)
+## Access
 〒565-0871
 Building A -2F, Graduate School of Information Science and Technology,
 <br>